 General Ambrose Burnside Ambrose, besides being a soldier, was an industrialist, railroad executive and an inventor.
 Read more about Ambrose Burnside

-General Arthur Macarthur was one of five men to ever be promoted to a five star rank of the general army.
+General Arthur Macarthur was one of five men to ever be promoted to the rank of a five star general of the army.
 Read more about Arthur Macarthur

 General Benjamin Butler was not only a soldier but also a lawyer and eventually a politician for the state of Massachusetts.
 Read more about Benjamin Butler

 General Daniel Sickles was a Union general during the Civil War as well as a controversial politician.
 Read more about Daniel Sickles